 As an independent salesman, you are either successful in becoming a team with your prospect and assisting him with a solution to his problem, or you become an example of the failed teamwork that suffers from selfishness, incompetence, or poor communication.

 As a manager, principal, or coach, you are responsible for developing productive teamwork amongst those in your department – and your experience of getting success or getting conflicts or excuses is often the result of good or poor trust amongst your people.

-Building trust into your relationships, whether in a one on one setting or amongst a group is always first and foremost based upon the trust your words and behaviors inspire.
+Building trust into your relationships, whether in a one on one setting or amongst a group, is always first and foremost based upon your words and behaviors.

 And for managers, salesmen, coaches, or anyone else who desires to enjoy the benefits of successful teamwork, there are three elements to building the trust that you desire.

 You may hear some people suggest that trust requires months or years to establish – and while time may help to cement or solidify your standing in the relationship, trust does not take months or even weeks to build.

 Building individual or team trust requires the demonstration of three important things:

 Obviously, to be trusted as a mechanic, you must be able to fix cars.
 If you are a basketball player, you must be able to perform the skill you were recruited for.
 Trust begins by recognizing or demonstrating that you are good at what you are being asked to do.